 3. Sequence Of Marks

 More concisely, performances.
 How fast you ran or how high or far you jumped or how far you threw something.
 Typically, the compilers weigh athletes based on the average of their 5 best performances.
-It’s very easy for the casual observer—and most athletes and coaches—to place the most consideration on this last factor, when in fact our methodology says it should be the opposite.
+It’s very easy for the casual observer — and most athletes and coaches — to place the most consideration on this last factor, when in fact our methodology says it should be the opposite.
 Thus, in our system marks are worth much less than either of the other two categories.
-And Honors alone can outweigh the other two criteria.
-We reward people who have proven themselves against other people, not against themselves.

 Nothing But The Facts